 Distinctive West German Showline Shepherds

 Welcome to Zwinger der Meer Küste, home to some of the finest German Shepherds from around the world!
-Based in Port Clyde, ME USA, we provide select pups, bred from top West German bloodlines, as well as imported pups and dogs from our stellar canine partners.
+Based in Bethel, ME USA, we provide select pups, bred from top West German bloodlines, as well as imported pups and dogs from our stellar canine partners.

 Meer Küste, alongside our European associates, share the same philosophical goals - to retain and perpetuate the type and quality that our breed was founded upon.
 A companion who is always willing to please with a supreme affection for his family.

 The Origins of Our Beloved German Shepherd Dog (GSD)

 As the name suggests, the German Shepherd originated in Germany in the late 1800s due to the efforts of Max von Stephanitz.
 The former cavalry officer, looking to create the ultimate herding dogs, sought the most intelligent and responsive working sheep dogs as his foundation stock.
 The ensuing result was the origin of the German Shepherd Dog as we know it today.
 Aside from a striking appearance, strong work ethic, and high intelligence, his aim was to develop dogs that could trot for long periods of time without breaking down, the notion being, “beauty is as beauty does.”
 His continuing quest for breeding stock prompted Von Stephanitz to attend one of the country’s largest dog shows in April 1899 where he acquired the dog who would become the breed’s founding father - Hektor Linksrhein.